 Source: Consumer Intelligence

-Overall switching rates fell from 46.2% to 35.1% across the period, while the rate among the under-25s plummeted from 63.4% to 44.4%.
-The age group even briefly saw lower switching levels than the overall public, reaching a nadir of just 30.2% in April 2025 – an uncharacteristically small figure.
+Overall switching rates fell from 46.2% to 35.1% across the period, while the rate among the under 25s plummeted from 63.4% to 44.4%.
+This age group even briefly saw lower switching levels than the overall public, reaching a nadir of just 30.2% in April 2025 – an uncharacteristically small figure.

-Tom Oliver, insight manager at Consumer Intelligence explained that “for years the assumption has been that young drivers are highly price-sensitive and quick to shop”.
+Tom Oliver, insight manager at Consumer Intelligence explained: “For years, the assumption has been that young drivers are highly price sensitive and quick to shop.

-“What our data shows is that when prices stabilise and renewal shocks disappear, shopping drops away very quickly,” he added.
+“What our data shows is that when prices stabilise and renewal shocks disappear, shopping drops away very quickly.”

 Plummeting premiums

-While premiums have fallen across the board, young drivers have seen bigger savings than most.
+While motor premiums have fallen across the board, young drivers have seen bigger savings than most.

-According to an average of the top five quoted premium prices on price comparison websites compiled by Consumer Intelligence, motor policies dropped by 18.6% between September 2024 and November 2025.
+According to an average of the top five quoted premium prices on price comparison websites compiled by Consumer Intelligence, the cost of motor policies dropped by 18.6% between September 2024 and November 2025.

-Under-25s initially saw more modest savings, but price falls in their category caught up across the second half of the period and prices now stand a dramatic 21.1% lower on average.
+Under 25s initially saw more modest savings, but price falls for this demographic caught up across the second half of the reporting period and prices now stand a dramatic 21.1% lower on average.
 For the age group that pays the highest premiums, this can often amount to savings of several hundreds of pounds.

 Consumers may be pleased to pay less for cover, but as Sarah Vaughan, director at insurance consultancy Angelica Solutions explained, they have to be careful that their cheaper cover is not enabled by hollow policies that tempt the “most financially vulnerable or stretched”.